 The goal of my research is to conceptually unite community and evolutionary ecology.
 To do this, I ask how heritable plant traits influence interaction networks among herbivores, herbivore mutualists, and predators, and in turn how such networks drive the microevolution of plant defense.
 Methodologically, I model the results of long-term and large-scale field experiments using a combination of quantitative genetic and multivariate statistical techniques.
 By incorporating complex dynamics into my experiments, I rigorously test theory while simultaneously collecting detailed natural history observations as the basis for refining and pushing forward those same theories.

-Julie is a recent addition to the UCI Nature team.
+Julie is an avian biologist by training.
 She comes to UCI after completing her M.Sc in biology at California State University of Los Angeles, where she studied the response of floodplain wildlife communities to large-scale removal of an invasive plant along the Rio Grande.
 Prior to graduate school, Julie managed water quality sampling and assisted in restoration and ecological monitoring projects for the watershed division of the Cambridge Water Department.
 She also worked as a research technician for numerous field studies, including salt marsh and grassland bird surveys, and marine mammal behavioral work.
 She obtained her B.S. in environmental science and conservation biology from the Rubenstein School of the Environment and Natural Resources at the University of Vermont.
 In between research positions, she worked as an environmental educator for non-profit organizations, and continues to love teaching others about their local ecology.
-Currently, she is excited to work with faculty and staff at UCI to explore novel approaches for habitat restoration in the face of anthropogenic climate change, urbanization, and biological invasions.
+Her interests at UCI include exploring novel restoration and conservation strategies to improve ecosystem climate resiliency, using citizen science to track wildlife populations, and using geographic information systems to inform land management & species conservation.